0xZothio/contracts/docs/api.md

 | baseStableApr | uint256 | is the new apr percentage with 2 decimals |

 ### setWithdrawRate
+Changes the withdraw rate for the emergencyWithdraw function only call by Owner

 ```solidity
 function setWithdrawRate(uint256 newRate) external
 ```

-_Changes the withdraw rate for the emergencyWithdraw_

 #### Parameters